 - Applicants who have qualified for a bachelor's degree will follow the schedule for Admission Route A. Applicants who are registered Primary teachers will follow the schedule for Admission Route B. Applicants entering under either Admission Route may chose to study the graduate diploma by enrolling in courses from either the BTchLn(EarlyChildhood) or the DipTchLn(EarlyChildhood).
-Students opting to study at certain centres/campuses may only have access to one of these options. - If the degree has been conferred by a non-New Zealand institution then New Zealand Qualifications Authority Assessment must be undertaken, at the candidate's expense. - Selection will be based on academic attainment and such other criteria as the Selection Committee may determine, which may include an interview. - 4.
+Students opting to study at certain centres/campuses may only have access to one of these options. - Selection will be based on academic attainment and such other criteria as the Selection Committee may determine, which may include an interview. - 3.
 Candidates are required to be vetted by police in their country of residence. - Candidates for whom English is a second language must provide evidence of IELTS (Academic) 7.0 with no individual score below 7.0.